Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/README.md

 ● Refining the models with additional feature engineering techniques or exploring alternative machine learning algorithms can be used to improve predictive performance.

 ● Experts can be used to record more data points from the participants to increase the accuracy of the models.

+Here is the full python script for this project - [Python Script]()